LightwaveSmartHome/homeassistant-lightwave-smart/README.md

 2. Select "Integrations"
 3. Click the "+" in the bottom right
 4. Choose "Lightwave Smart"
+5. Select authentication method
-5. Enter username and password
+6. Enter username and password

+Entities for all your devices will be created in Home Assistant.

-6. This should automatically find all your devices (note initially only the hub may show, if you navigate back to the overview all your devices should appear there within a few seconds)
+Note: initially only the hub may show as the entities are created in the background, if you navigate back to the overview all your devices should appear there within a few seconds.

 ## Usage
-Once configured this should then automatically add all switches, lights, thermostats, TRVs, blinds/covers, sensors, wirefrees and energy monitors that are configured in your Lightwave app.
-If you add a new device you will need to restart Home Assistant, or remove and re-add the integration.
+Once configured all switches, lights, thermostats, TRVs, blinds/covers, sensors, wirefrees ("Wire-Free Scene Selectors"), energy monitors etc that are configured in your Lightwave app will be added to Home Assistant.

+If you add a new device you can reload the integration (Configuration -> Integrations -> Lightwave Smart -> Options -> Reload) or Restart Home Assistant to see the new devices, alternatively remove and re-add the integration.

 Various sensor entities (including power consumption) and controls for the button lock and status LED are exposed within the corresponding entities.